Koch network: Abortion

-David Koch also voiced support for "women's right to choose".
-However, again critics noted that the Koch brothers network's deep ties to the conservative movement meant it "helped to bankroll the anti-abortion groups" (such as a $500,000 donation to the anti-abortion Susan B. Anthony List) that successfully supported Supreme Court nominees (Neil Gorsuch, Kavanaugh, Amy Coney Barrett) who helped overturn Roe v.
+David Koch also voiced support for "women's right to choose"; however, critics observed that the Koch brothers network's deep ties to the conservative movement meant it "helped to bankroll the anti-abortion groups" (such as a $500,000 donation to the anti-abortion Susan B. Anthony List) that successfully supported Supreme Court nominees (Neil Gorsuch, Kavanaugh, Amy Coney Barrett) who helped overturn Roe v.
 Wade ruling.
-In 2010, the Koch brothers network group Center to Protect Patient Rights "provided Americans United for Life Action [the 501(c)(4) wing of Americans United for Life] with 39 percent of the group’s operating budget that year".
-In the same year it "granted more than $1 million to the Susan B. Anthony (SBA) List", which amounted "about half of the $2 million the group spent that year on advertising for anti-choice candidates and against pro-choice candidates in state and federal races across the country".

-A Koch network spokesman was quoted as saying "We do not and have never worked on the issue of abortion.
-The grant in 2017 [to the Susan B. Anthony List] was the last payment on a previous commitment by Freedom Partners, which was intended to support SBA’s grassroots efforts to get-out-the-vote among those concerned about government spending — not issue advocacy." two major organizations linked to Charles and David Koch—the center to Protect Patient Rights and Freedom Partners—and found that both were funding millions of dollars into the movement to ban abortion and restrict contraception access.
+In 2010, the Koch brothers network group Center to Protect Patient Rights "provided Americans United for Life Action [the 501(c)(4) wing of Americans United for Life] with 39 percent of the group's operating budget that year".
+In the same year, it "granted more than $1 million to the Susan B. Anthony (SBA) List", which amounted "about half of the $2 million the group spent that year on advertising for anti-choice candidates and against pro-choice candidates in state and federal races across the country".
+At the same time, two major organizations linked to Charles and David Koch—the Center to Protect Patient Rights and Freedom Partners—were both funding millions of dollars into the movement to ban abortion.
+A Koch network spokesman was quoted as saying, "We do not and have never worked on the issue of abortion.
+The grant in 2017 [to the Susan B. Anthony List] was the last payment on a previous commitment by Freedom Partners, which was intended to support SBA's grassroots efforts to get-out-the-vote among those concerned about government spending — not issue advocacy."

 Critical race theory

 Opposition to what was purported to be critical race theory was promoted by organizations funded by the Koch brothers in 2021.
-However, in September 2021, leaders of the Koch network came out in opposition to government bans of critical race theory.
+In September 2021, leaders of the Koch network came out in opposition to government bans of critical race theory.